Połczyn-Zdrój: History

 Before World War I, the town was known as Polzin.
-It acquired the name Bad Polzin (i. e., "Bath Polzin", or "Polzin Spa") between the two World Wars.During World War II the Germans established a camp for Polish children intended for Germanisation.
-In March 1945 the region was occupied by the Red Army, and after the end of the war it became part of Poland.
-The town's first post-war mayor was Benedykt Polak, former prisoner of the Oflag II-C German prisoner-of-war camp.
-In July 1996, after heavy rainfall, the town suffered a flood, after which a new retention reservoir was built between 2000 and 2003.
+It acquired the name Bad Polzin (i. e., "Bath Polzin", or "Polzin Spa") between the two World Wars.
+During World War II the Germans established a camp for kidnapped Polish children intended for Germanisation.
+On 5 March 1945, the town was captured by the Poles and after the end of the war it became again part of Poland, although with a Soviet-installed communist regime.